Home Fanfics Go Back

 "No, I was looking at Brutus eyeing Elin," Gloss says.
 "Seriously?"

 Enobaria laughs.
-"He must have been looking past her, at Ceci," she says.
+"He must have been looking past her, at Cecelia," she says.
 "There's no way he would be into someone who 'poisons her body with that disgusting drug'," she says, imitating Brutus's gruff way of speaking, then glances over her shoulder to make sure he's not nearby, since they are on the 2 apartment balcony.

 "Speaking of," Cashmere says, "Calpurnia told me one of the staff on Brutus's show said he had some bone to pick with Haymitch, actually."
 She shakes her head, checking the spill was cleaned before lighting up another cigarette.